daomtthuan/cloud-aws-study-project-3/Classroom_Project_Instructions/Part_III_TravisCI.md

     > **Tip**: Use different tags each time you push images to the Dockerhub.

 5. Trigger your build by pushing your changes to the Github repository.
-All of these steps mentioned in the `.travis.yml` file will be executed on the Travis worker node.
+All of these steps mentioned in the `./circleci\config.yml` file will be executed on the Circleci worker node.
 It may take upto 15-20 minutes to build and push all four images.

 6. Verify if the newly pushed images are now available in your Dockerhub account.